-Over on my food blog I have started a discussion about what food to make for community group meetings, which is tending towards cake at the moment – although I have been sent some nice looking salad recipes via Twitter.
-If your strawberries are starting to ripen then there’s also a recipe for strawberry jam.
+If your strawberries are starting to ripen then I’ve got a recipe for strawberry jam.
 It’s going to be a while before I have enough to try that, I think!
 Maybe next year 🙂

 In the meantime I have been blogging about basic composting for Gabriel Ash if you need some help in that department.
 And don’t forget that I have two cracking summer reading offers if you like to lie back and absorb some garden inspiration on your hols!